jharini/booknotes/system-design/system-design-interview/chapter26/README.md

 ```

 This approach, however, doesn't scale well if the user is not at the top of the leaderboard and you'd want to locate their rank.
+SQL databases are not performant when we have to process large amounts of continuously changing information.
+Attempting to do a rank operation over millions of rows is going to take 10s of seconds, which is not acceptable for the desired real-time approach.
+Since the data is constantly changing, it is also not feasible to consider a cache.

+A relational database is not designed to handle the high load of read queries this implementation would require.
+An RDS could be used successfully if done as a batch operation, but that would not align with the requirements to return a real-time poitions for the user on the leaderboard.
+Even with the LIMIT clause and adding an index, it essentially requires a table scan to determine rank and it does not provide a straightforward solution to find the rank of a user who is not at the top of the leaderboard.

 ### Redis solution
 We want to find a solution, which works well even for millions of players without having to fallback on complex database queries.

-Redis is an in-memory data store, which is fast as it works in-memory and has a suitable data structure to serve our needs - sorted set.
+Redis is an in-memory data store supporting key-value pairs, which does fast reads and writes as it works in-memory and has a suitable data structure to serve our needs - sorted set.

 A sorted set is a data structure similar to sets in programming languages, which allows you to keep a data structure sorted by a given criteria.
+Each member of a sorted set is associated with a score.
+The members of a set must be unique but scores may repeat.
+The score is used to rank the sorted set in ascending order.
-Internally, it is implemented using a hash-map to maintain mapping between key (user_id) and value (score) and a skip list which maps scores to users in sorted order:
+Internally, it is implemented using a hash-table (hash-map) to maintain mapping between key (user_id) and value (score) and a skip list which maps scores to users in sorted order:
 ![sorted-set](images/sorted-set.png)

 How does a skip list work?